BU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-As you can see from the data above, Boston University (BU) is difficult to get into.
-Not only should you be aiming for a 3.71 but also SAT scores around 1320.
+As you can see from the data above, Boston University Questrom School of Business is moderately competitive.
+Not only should you be aiming for a 3.15 but also SAT scores around -.

-Now you know where you need to be for getting into Boston University (BU) from a grade and test score perspective.
+Now you know where you need to be for getting into Boston University Questrom School of Business from a grade and test score perspective.
 Let’s quickly outline what else you’ll need to provide for your application to get reviewed, and then we’ll move onto the most important section: differentiating your app.

 |Recommendations